etiquette

 Question: How do you RSVP to a kids birthday party the right way?

 Quick answer: Reply by the deadline, say clearly whether your child can attend, mention how many people are coming, and add any detail the host needs such as allergies, whether a sibling is joining, or whether a parent will stay.
-Most of the time, a short text reply is enough.
+In most cases, a short text RSVP is enough.

 TL;DR: A good kids party RSVP is fast, clear, polite, and complete.

 If you have ever stared at a birthday invitation and wondered what the host actually needs from you, you are not alone.
 Most parents are not trying to write the perfect message.
-They just want to reply in the right way, especially if the invitation came by text and the answer needs to be quick.
-In practice, the host needs a clear yes or no and any detail that affects planning.
+They just want to RSVP to a kids birthday party the right way, especially when the invitation arrived by text and the answer needs to be quick.

 What a host needs in your RSVP